Damenly/twitterbot/README.md

-# Twitterbot
+# wb2twitter

 Twitterbot is a simple Python application for:

 * reading and parsing a RSS feed and posting its title and links to a Twitter account.
-* searching tweets for keywords or hashtags and retweet those tweets.
+* sync sina weibo to twitter

 Both functions (Reading RSS and retweeting) can be used independently.
 The bot is limited to handle one feed and one Twitter account.